 Making a CICA dog bite compensation claim

 The CICA scheme is complex and they don’t pay out to everyone.
-The crcumstances have to be quite specific to qualify for CICA dog bite compensation.
+The circumstances have to be quite specific and to qualify for CICA compensation we will need to show that:

 A CICA dog bite compensation claim can be difficult to make because of the need to show that the owner (or person with control of the dog) had intent to cause injury.
 Unfortunately mere ‘accidents’ do not qualify under the criminal injuries scheme.